 Tell your doctor about any health problems, recent surgeries or allergies and whether there's a possibility you are pregnant.
 The magnetic field is not harmful, but it may cause some medical devices to malfunction.
 Most orthopedic implants pose no risk, but you should always tell the technologist if you have any devices or metal in your body.
 Guidelines about eating and drinking before your exam vary between facilities.
 Unless you are told otherwise, take your regular medications as usual.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 If you have claustrophobia or anxiety, you may want to ask your doctor for a mild sedative prior to the exam.

-- What is dynamic pelvic floor MRI?
+- What is a pelvic floor MRI?

 - What are some common uses of the procedure?

 - How is the procedure performed?